-Work, school, family, meetings, appointments, assignments -- whatever is going on in your life is probably enough to keep you busy into the next millennium.
-And you have that amazing smartphone in your pocket -- the one that connects to the Internet and takes pictures -- with a calendar app to keep you on schedule.
+Work, school, family, meetings, appointments, assignments — whatever is going on in your life is probably enough to keep you busy into the next millennium.
+And you have that amazing smartphone in your pocket — the one that connects to the internet and takes pictures — with a calendar app to keep you on schedule.
 Not that you've ever used it.

-There are thousands upon thousands of apps out there, some (like that calendar) that claim to actually help us organize our lives, but finding the ones that work is in itself another chore to be added to an already long to-do list.
+There are thousands upon thousands of apps out there, some (like that calendar) that claim to actually help us organize our lives, but finding the ones that work is itself another chore to be added to an already long to-do list.

 Dropbox is so simple.
 It makes you wonder why you didn't think of it yourself.
 When you sign up for an account, you're given a virtual box to drop anything you like into.
 It's password-protected and free with 2GB worth of storage.
-(Subscriptions are available for up to 100GB of storage for media-heavy users.)
+(Subscriptions are available for up to 2TB of storage for media-heavy users.)

 Any file can be kept in Dropbox, which works like any other folder in your computer's system.
 You can even make specific Dropbox folders public for sharing with other Dropbox users.
 If you want to share a file with someone who does not use Dropbox, you can send them a link.
-This is a great way to share documents with coworkers or photos with grandparents.

 Not only does Evernote store this information, but it's also searchable and taggable.
 Take a picture of a business card or to-do list written on a sticky note, and Evernote can search the words in the image.
 Tag everything to make searches even easier or organize information inside notebooks, just like you used to in class.

 Create a wish list, dream up a business plan and keep track of travel documents on just about any device you can think of.
 Evernote syncs them all so the same information is available everywhere you need it.
 Basic (free), Premium and Business plans are all available.

-Enter LastPass, a free app that stores all your passwords in one place.
+Enter LastPass, an app that stores all your passwords in one place.
 It sounds scary, but this storage space is itself password-protected, which means you only need to remember one master password to access LastPass.
 It even stores online form information, like your name and address, to save time on new sites.

 A simple time tracking app like Timr, which works on most phones, as well as PCs and Macs, tells you exactly where the time has gone.
-It's easy -- just start Timr when you begin a work session and stop it when you're done.
+It's easy — just start Timr when you begin a work session and stop it when you're done.
 While lots of offices have time tracking systems, the mobility of Timr means you can track work on a project even while you're out at a meeting or on a job site.

 The free Timr account is pretty limited, but paid plans with more features are available for up to 50 users, so it can grow as your business does.